Kensleemoy/cs430/README.md

 ./bin/mandelbrot <out.ppm>
 ```

-This will create a .ppm file.
+This will create a .ppm file at the location or your choosing or will
+default to the root directory.

 If you want to convert this to a .png file, you can run
 the command: